 Category 2: Mid-Range Athletic Compression Shorts.

 The usual compression gear makers focus on the high-end shorts, but there is another category of shorts that athletes might use as outerwear.
 These are made by more general sports gear makers such as Nike or Saucony, and are often focused on the $50 to $75 price point.
 They might not have the same amount of paneling, or varying degrees of thickness and tightness, in the shorts, but for the typical athlete they could perform just fine.
+This is where you will find all-purpose athletic compression shorts, like those used for basketball or track.
 Most of these shorts are going to provide better recovery abilities than not using compression shorts, and you likely will benefit from using them during certain workouts as well.
 While you might get better compression, fit, and looks by spending a little more, these are often the garment of choice for weekend athletes and can usually be found for reasonable prices due to the inventory/discount strategies of their manufactuers.
 Especially if you are using the shorts because of the comfort and support, and not necessarily looking for hard core medical or recovery benefits, these shorts are likely to be good options to have in your closet.

 Our favorite: Saucony Men’s Interval 2-1 Shorts for around $50.
 A good all-around pair of compression shorts that will give you a taste of athletic compression gear without breaking the bank.
 You might not get the same level of seamless construction or compression as the high-end category, but for many it is a fair trade-off.
 They are going to be very good for a variety of uses.
 We also like the